omarmosharawi/MP.V1_JS/README.md

 - **GitHub Pages** for hosting the web application

 ## Demo
-You can access the live demo of the web application here: [MP_JS](https://omarmosharawi.github.io/MP_JS/)
+You can access the live demo of the web application here: [Music Player](https://omarmosharawi.github.io/MP.V1_JS/)

 ## Installation